Anemia and menstruation: risks and treatments of iron deficiency

 - Difficulty concentrating and thinking

-If you are prone to these symptoms, you may want to ask your doctor to do a blood test to determine your hemoglobin level.
-Your healthcare professional may consider several treatment options based on your diagnosis, such as taking iron-rich medical supplements.
+If you are prone to these symptoms, you can ask your doctor to carry out a blood test to determine your hemoglobin level.
+Depending on your diagnosis, your healthcare professional may consider a number of treatment options, such as taking iron-rich medical supplements.

 How can I prevent anemia during my period?

-Fortunately, anemia during menstruation is not a fatality!
+Fortunately, anemia during menstruation is not inevitable!
 There are several ways to prevent the risk of anemia.

 Eat iron-rich foods

-The first solution is to eat foods rich in iron, to limit the loss during menstrual flow.
-This trace element is divided into two categories:
+The first solution is to eat iron-rich foods, to limit the loss of iron during menstrual flow.
+This trace element falls into two categories:

-- haem iron (from blood foods such as meat and fish), with an absorption rate of about 25%.
+- haem iron (from blood products such as meat and fish), with an absorption rate of around 25%.

 - red meat, but also poultry, offal, black pudding...